 Botox Frequently Asked Questions

 How long does Botox last?
 The effects of BOTOX® Cosmetic typically last between 3 and 4 months.
 It takes about 5 days to begin to see the effects.
-As the medication’s effects diminish, the muscles become more active and the wrinkles return.
+The peak results are noticeable about 10 – 14 days after injection.
+As the medication’s effects diminish, the muscles become more active and the wrinkles gradually return.

 Who is a candidate for Botox?
 BOTOX® Cosmetic is FDA-approved for use in anyone from age 18 to 65.
-It is often used in patients older than 65 and may at times be used in people younger than 18.
+It is also often used in healthy men and women older than 65 and may at times be used in people younger than 18.
 It’s a great treatment for someone with wrinkles in the forehead, between the eyebrows, and beside the eyes.
 A person should be in good health, not pregnant or breast-feeding, and not have a neuromuscular disorder.
-Individuals taking blood-thinners may experience bruising during and after treatments.
+Individuals taking blood-thinners are at increased risk of bruising during and after treatments.

 How often can I have Botox treatments?
 It is possible to have treatments every 3 to 4 months.
 Most people, however, don’t receive treatments that often.
 Some clients receive two or three treatments a year.
 Others do it more selectively.
 They get treated about a month before a class or family reunion, wedding, or other prominent social engagement.
 Having a treatment one month before a major even ensures that BOTOX® will be working fully by the time of the event and any bruising will be gone or very easily concealed.